babygang-c64/BygShellV2/README.md

 # BygShell
 Shell like commands for the C64

-Code and bugs by papapower@babygang
+Code and bugs by papapower@babygang, tests / ideas & support joy@babygang
 2023-2025

 work in progress, you've been warned !